 Chairman of U.S. Term Limits, Mr. Howard Rich

 Howard Rich founded U.S. Term Limits in 1991 and currently serves as Chairman.
 Under his leadership, USTL played a key role in enacting term limits on 15 state legislatures as well as enacting and protecting term limits in municipalities and counties all around the country.
-He resides in Philadelphia, PA.
+He resides in New York City.

 President, Mr. Philip Blumel

 Philip Blumel is a two-time graduate at the University of Florida with a BA in Journalism and his MA in economics.
-Phil is a certified financial planner with Raymond James, a diversified financial services holding company primarily engaged with investing.
-Phil has served on the Palm Beach County Soil & Conservation Board and currently resides in South Florida with his wife and 2 children.
+Since 1996, he has worked as a Certified Financial Planner with Raymond James & Associates and, since 2021, with Janney Montgomery Scott.
+Phil is co-host of the weekly No Uncertain Terms podcast.
+He currently resides in South Florida with his wife and 2 children.